fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Advanced Flat Rate Shipping For WooCommerce Premium.
 * Added: Compatibility with plugin Flat Rate Shipping Method for WooCommerce.
 * Fixed: String position marks in Serbian translations.
-* Fixed: Wrong logic for displaing phone number in email templates.
 * Fixed: Compatibility with theme Woodmart.
 Fix fatal error caused by changes on the theme code on theme version 8.3+.
 * Fixed: Compatibility with plugin BRT Fermopoint.
 Fix pickup point selection UI not appearing.
 Add selected pickup point address to the substep review text.
 * Fixed: Wrong logic for displaing phone number in email templates.